 The organization of this Annual Investment Report (the "Report") is structured to conform with the prescribed format specified in the section on "Required Reports" of the Guidelines.
-Section I of this Report contains the Corporation's Guidelines that were most recently amended and approved by the Board on June 28, 2016 pursuant to Resolution 2016-05.
+Section I of this Report contains the Corporation's Guidelines that were most recently amended and approved by the Board on June 26, 2017 pursuant to Resolution 2017-08.
 There have been no amendments to the Guidelines since they were last approved.
-Section II contains a concise explanation of the Guidelines as well as a summary of the proposed revisions for Board consideration and adoption.
-Section III contains the Corporation's Guidelines with proposed revisions tracked to the Guidelines most recently approved by the Corporation's Board.
-Section IV contains the Guidelines including the proposed revisions for Board consideration and adoption.
-The revisions are not in tracked changes in this Section.
-Section V summarizes the recorded results of the Corporation's investment activity and a schedule of the qualified dealers used for the Corporation's investment transactions for the fiscal year ended March 31, 2017.
-Pursuant to the Exclusive Agent Agreement between the Corporation and the State Comptroller (the "Comptroller"), as amended, the Corporation delegates the responsibility of investing the Corporation's monies to the Comptroller.
-Section VI contains the Report on Investment Compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York during the year ended March 31, 2017.
+Section II contains a concise explanation of the Guidelines.
+Section III summarizes the recorded results of the Corporation's investment activity and a schedule of the qualified dealers used for the Corporation's investment transactions for the fiscal year ended March 31, 2018.
+Pursuant to the Exclusive Agent Agreement between the Corporation and the State Comptroller (the "Comptroller"), as amended, the Corporation delegates the responsibility of investing the Corporation's monies to the Official Compilation of Codes, Rules and Regulations of the State of New York during the year ended March 31, 2018.